-- 1. If the student fails more than one written examination, then the student will be required to withdraw from the Ph.D. program. - 2.
-If the student fails no more than one examination and, in the committee's judgement, the student has demonstrated proficiency in the subject matter, but has some weaknesses, the examination committee may grant a conditional pass.
-The committee will recommend additional course work and acceptable satisfactory grades for the course work.
+1) If the student fails more than one written examination, then the student will be required to withdraw from the Ph.D. program.

+2) If the student fails no more than one examination and, in the committee's judgement, the student has demonstrated proficiency in the subject matter, but has some weaknesses, the faculty may grant a conditional pass and recommend additional course work to be completed with acceptable satisfactory grades.
 Once the additional course work is completed satisfactorily, the student is declared to have passed the examination.
-If the committee does not grant a conditional pass, then the student will be required to withdraw from the Ph.D. program.

-A student who withdraws from the Ph.D. program may petition to be change his/ her degree objective to an M.S.
+A student who withdraws from the Ph.D. program may petition to change his/ her degree objective to an M.S.
 If the student has completed all requirements for the M.S. degree, he/she will be awarded the M.S. degree at that time.
 If the M.S. degree requirements have not been met, the student will be permitted to continue in the program, complete these requirements, and receive the M.S. degree.